Mini-Game > Actual Game

 It’s standard RPG fair that doesn’t need to be described though the upgrades do need a mention:

-- You see monsters on the world map — no more “every-three-steps-encounter” rates!
+- You see monsters on the map — no more “every-three-steps-encounter” rates!
 What’s really cool is if you approach from behind, you get one free round of attacks, making something strategic out of how you approach enemies.

 - The puzzles are really, really good.
 I have a big admiration for people who can make engrossing mind twists out of just a few simple elements, and that’s exactly what Lufia II does.